 Tips for making red lentil curry

 - Rinse the red lentils before cooking.
 The main reason you’ll want to do this is to remove debris or shrivelled lentils.
 You can soak them in water if you’d like, which will decrease their cooking time.
-But I don’t think this step is necessary, especially since I throw them in the pan with sweet potatoes to cook together.
+But this step is not usually necessary, especially since you’ll be cooking them for a while with the sweet potatoes anyways.

 - Cook the spices before adding the vegetables.
 You can cook the spices alone with the oil or with the onions and garlic.
 This allows them to release their full flavor so you can get the most out of the spices.
-If they simple simmer with the vegetables, they won’t have the same effect.
+If they simple simmer with the vegetables, they won’t have the same effect or bloom.

 - Customize it with any vegetables or protein.
 There’s a good serving of protein in the vegetarian curry dish.
 But if you want to add beef or chicken or fish, you can add it when the sweet potatoes go in.
 You can also bulk this up with any other vegetables like carrots, cauliflower or peas.